-Prioritize log forwarding with NXLog Agent
+Prioritize data forwarding with NXLog Agent

 Set route priority

 Example 1.
-Routing logs according to log priority
+Routing events according to priority

 This example utilizes two routes: one for high-priority events and errors and another for low-priority events.